longdy855/tbl-mgmt/README.md

 ### 2. Separate DB and Schema for each project
 To manage our company's numerous databases and schemas across various projects, we need a function to select the specific database and schema to be used for each task.
 ### 3. Store table info
-Table info such as Table Physical Name, Table Logical Name, Column Physical Name, Column Logical Name, Data Type, Word, Term, Description to explain each item.
-Store code and description of a column.
+Table information such as physical and logical table and column names, data types, word, term, and description for each item, as well as column-specific store codes and descriptions.
 ### 4. Generate all tables to an excel
-At the end of the project, we need to provide table info to the customer.
-With this function it will help us to make the document accurately and fast.
+At project completion, we'll provide detailed table information to the client.
+This function will streamline the process, ensuring accurate and timely documentation.
 ### 5. Integrate with Portal system
-In portal, we have security and user management functions.
-We can utilize those functions.
+We can leverage the existing security and user management features within the portal to streamline our application.